 A lawyer should be upfront with you about how much your case might cost.
 Ask potential lawyers about their billing methods, what their rates include, payment plans, and what other legal expenses you will still need to pay.
 If possible, ask for an estimate.
 Be wary, however, if a lawyer quotes legal fees over without first getting to know you and the facts of your case.

-When you’ve narrowed your search down to two or three attorneys, ask them to give you references.
+When you’ve narrowed your search down to two or three attorneys, research review on sites like AVVO.com, FindLaw.com and LegalReach.com and/or ask them to give you references.
 Call these references to get a better idea of their trustworthiness and legal skills.

 After meeting with potential attorneys, use your instincts and common sense to evaluate the remaining lawyers on your shortlist.
 You want to be comfortable with your attorney, and be confident in his or her skills.
 Finally, choose the lawyer you feel will do the best job for you.